odkq/inputhidplexer/README.md

 # keyplexer.
 Keyboard (and mouse) instantaneous multiplexer

-Before, I used a usb switch to share a keyboard and mouse (Tex Shura) between two computers.
+Previously I used a usb switch to share a keyboard and mouse (Tex Shura) between two computers.
 This had some drawbacks:

 - Slow, as the keyboard is reinitialized each time you switch